Dung Beetles (video game)

-Dung Beetles is an Apple II maze game by Bob Bishop published in 1982 by Datasoft.
-The gameplay is similar to Pac-Man, but a portion of the maze around the player-controlled character is enlarged as if being viewed through a square magnifying lens.
+Dung Beetles is an Apple II maze video game written by Bob Bishop published in 1982 by Datasoft.
+The gameplay is similar to Pac-Man, but a portion of the maze around the player-controlled character is enlarged as if being viewed through a square magnifying glass.

-Dung Beetles was ported to Atari 8-bit family and the TRS-80 Color Computer.
-The Color Computer version was sold by Tandy and renamed Mega-Bug.
-The Mega-Bug port was programmed by Steve Bjork.
-Later versions for both the Apple II and Atari were named Tumble Bugs.
+Dung Beetles was ported to Atari 8-bit computers and the TRS-80 Color Computer.
+The Color Computer version, programmed by Steve Bjork, was sold by Tandy as Mega-Bug.
+Later Apple II and Atari versions were renamed to Tumble Bugs.
 In 1983, Datasoft moved the game to its Gentry Software label with another name change: Magneto Bugs.
 In Australia, the game was sold as Bug Attack.
-It was also released for the NEC PC-6001.
+It was also released for the PC-6000 series.

 Gameplay

-The game concept and gameplay are based on Pac-Man, but features a much larger, randomly-generated maze and a moving "magnifying rectangle" that shows the player's character, maze details, and nearby enemies close-up.
+The game concept and gameplay are based on Pac-Man, but features are much larger, randomly-generated maze and a moving "magnifying rectangle" that shows the player's character, maze details, and nearby enemies close-up.
 The objective of the game is to score points by eating all of the dots in the maze.
 As the player character moves through the maze, it leaves a trail of dung behind.
 Dung beetles navigate the maze searching for the player.
 When a beetle finds a trail of dung, it will start following that trail, consuming it as it goes.
 It picks a direction at random when the trail splits, and goes back to searching if the trail ends.

 The game ends when the player's character is caught by a dung beetle, at which point the game plays a digitized voice that says "We gotcha!" and gives a brief animation.